Superovulation with Gonadotropins

 Progesterone supplementation

-After the IUI, you will start taking progesterone supplementation vaginally.
+After the insemination, you will start taking progesterone supplementation vaginally.
 Depending on your insurance, this will either be a vaginal progesterone cream called Crinone or vaginal disintegrating tablets called Endometrin.
 Crinone is taken once or twice each day (morning and evening).
 Endometrin can be taken one to three times each day.

 About one week later, you will be scheduled to return to the office for a blood test to check your progesterone levels.
 (See Progesterone Testing in Infertility) If your progesterone levels are low, you will be instructed to take progesterone injections intramuscularly, in addition to the vaginal progesterone.

-Testing for pregnancy
+testing for pregnancy

 One week later, you will be scheduled for a blood test to determine if you are pregnant.
 This must be a blood test performed in our office.